BernardinD/PhotoWordFind/README.md

   --project=pwfapp-f314d > android/app/debug.keystore
 ```

-The `scripts/bootstrap.ps1` script installs the Firebase CLI, signs in,
+The `scripts/bootstrap.ps1` script installs the Firebase CLI using `winget`,
-downloads the keystore, and registers its fingerprint with Firebase
+signs in, downloads the keystore, and registers its fingerprint with Firebase
 automatically on Windows.

 ### Recommended storage